Parents & Caregivers of Teens and Adults

 - Community colleges and universities offer a variety of post-secondary educational opportunities for individuals with disabilities

-- Individuals with Down syndrome are able to save for their future without jeopardizing their means tested benefits
+- ABLE Accounts allow individuals with Down syndrome to save for their future without jeopardizing their means-tested benefits

-- More housing options are becoming available for individuals with Down syndrome
+- Housing options are becoming available for individuals with Down syndrome